 Distance to downtown: 10Km

-Special features: Western Canadian Aviation Museum located in an actual hangar, showcasing an eclectic collection planes including Canada’s first helicopter.
+Special features: Western Canadian Aviation Museum located in an actual hangar, showcasing an eclectic collection of planes including Canada’s first helicopter.

 8. Victoria International Airport (YYJ)

 This well-designed modern airport is the 10th busiest amongst Canada airports and fairly busy due to the popularity of Vancouver Island with tourists.
 Located in a beautiful setting, the small & efficient airport also has the famous White Spot outlet serving some delicious old-fashioned burgers.
 The quiet room on the second floor provides a nice spot for rest and rejuvenation post the smooth check-in, while Spinnaker is a nice dining option after the security check is done.
 The airport has many passenger-friendly facilities including a walkway around the perimeter of the building.